 Unlike a conventional belief that GPA can determine your career, we guarantee that there are other things which are way more important than just being a successful student.
 So, if you are a ‘C’ student, be sure that a good career is always an option for you.
 Meanwhile, young people with straight as should realize that just the grades will not do.

 ABOUT THE AUTHOR

-With a background in education and entrepreneurship, Jake writes for the Thriving Writer blog.
-Jake writes for many blogs and gives useful advice for entrepreneurs, students, and educators.
+With a background in education and entrepreneurship, Jake writes for many blogs and gives useful advice for entrepreneurs, students, and educators.
 He likes to cover stories in productivity, careers, and education.
 Connect with him on Twitter